bunnyshellosi/go-sdk/docs/EnvironmentItem.md

 `func (o *EnvironmentItem) UnsetEphemeralKubernetesIntegration()`

 UnsetEphemeralKubernetesIntegration ensures that no value is present for EphemeralKubernetesIntegration, not even an explicit nil
+### GetHasTerminationProtection

+`func (o *EnvironmentItem) GetHasTerminationProtection() bool`

+GetHasTerminationProtection returns the HasTerminationProtection field if non-nil, zero value otherwise.

+### GetHasTerminationProtectionOk

+`func (o *EnvironmentItem) GetHasTerminationProtectionOk() (*bool, bool)`

+GetHasTerminationProtectionOk returns a tuple with the HasTerminationProtection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHasTerminationProtection

+`func (o *EnvironmentItem) SetHasTerminationProtection(v bool)`

+SetHasTerminationProtection sets HasTerminationProtection field to given value.

+### HasHasTerminationProtection

+`func (o *EnvironmentItem) HasHasTerminationProtection() bool`

+HasHasTerminationProtection returns a boolean if a field has been set.

 ### GetHasEphemeralAutoDeploy

 `func (o *EnvironmentItem) GetHasEphemeralAutoDeploy() bool`